Comcx/Nano/README.md

       ***)***

     - ***(2. Carbage Collection***
-      Since we write Nano using Scala on jvm, Nano support garbage collection automatically
+      Since we write Nano using Scala on jvm, Nano supports garbage collection automatically

       ***)***